LostElkByte/color-extraction/README.md

 then you are running into a cross-origin resouce sharing (CORS) issue.
 Check the following two items:

-1. <span style="color:orangered;font-weight: bold;">CORS policy on the server.</span> Is the server hosting the image properly configured?
+1. **CORS policy on the server.** Is the server hosting the image properly configured?
 Make sure the requesting domain is whitelisted in the access-control-allow-origin header, or the server hosting the image has an open policy:

    ```
    access-control-allow-origin: *
    ```

-2. <span style="color:orangered;font-weight: bold;">crossorigin attr. </span>The HTML image element must be given a crossorigin attribute.
+2. **crossorigin attr.** The HTML image element must be given a crossorigin attribute.

    ```html
    <img